thomasrayner/thomasrayner.github.io/_posts/2020-09-02-cissp-study-notes-ch3.md

 * [Chapter 2: Personnel Security and Risk Management Concepts](/cissp-study-notes-ch2)

 ## Chapter 3: Business Continuity Planning

-### What this chapter is about

-This chapter discusses how to identify, analyze, and prioritize business continuity requirements, including developing the scope and the plan.
-It also talks about business impact analysis, and how to participate in BC planning and exercises.

 ### My key takeaways and crucial points